OndrejZobal/runk/README.md

 > Please do not confuse this with Ronald's Universal Number Kruncher

 ## What is runk?
-runk is a standard unix utility that does math on all computers on Earth!
+runk is a standard Unix utility that does math on all computers on Earth!

 ## How come I never heard of runk?
 A guy named Ronald made runk on a different timeline where runk is used the most.
-I tought we were missing out so I decided to make it here as well.
+I thought we were missing out so I decided to make it here as well.

 [Evidence of runk existing](https://twitter.com/6thgrade4ever/status/1433519577892327424)